Articles of Incorporation and Rules

 2. The final day of the acceptance period under item 2 of the preceding paragraph must be at least seven days (excluding Saturdays, Sundays, and public holidays) after the date of the announcement under the preceding paragraph

-Article 8 Any member who wishes to run for director or auditor position must fill out the necessary information on a form prepared by the Officer Election Management Committee (hereinafter referred to as the "prescribed form") during the announced application period and submit it to the Chairman of the Officer Election Management Committee.
+Article 8 Any member who wishes to run for director or auditor must fill in the necessary information on the form prepared by the Officer Election Management Committee (hereinafter referred to as the "prescribed form") during the publicly announced application period and submit it to the Chairman of the Officer Election Management Committee.

 2. When a member wishes to nominate another person as a candidate for director or auditor, he/she may, with the consent of the person, fill out the necessary information on the designated form and submit a notification of recommendation within the period specified in the preceding paragraph